populationgenomics/talos/docs/SvAnnotationPlan.md

 Things that look wrong and are not, or look fine and are not.
 Each has cost real debugging time.

-### Do not rewrite the SVAFotate BED's contigs

-The BED uses Ensembl-style contigs (`1`), while Talos is UCSC-style (`chr1`) throughout.
-This looks like a silent-failure trap, and it is one — but **not** in the direction intuition suggests.
-SVAFotate normalises the *query VCF* by stripping the prefix (`svafotate_main.py:631`); the `-b` reference BED is never normalised.

-The shipped BED is therefore already correct.
-Prefixing it yields `Max_AF=0` for every variant with **no error raised**, making an entire callset look rare.
-Verified both directions against the real BED, and guarded by `test/test_sv_annotation_integration.py`.

-The optional `--target` BED *is* prefix-stripped on read (`svafotate_main.py:590`), so it tolerates either style.

-The [gnomAD pre-filter](#the-bed-is-pre-filtered-to-gnomad-rows) selects rows and rewrites nothing, so contigs pass through untouched.
-Any future preprocessing of this BED must keep that property.

 ### `Best_gnomAD_ID` is populated even when nothing matched

 `-a best` reports the highest-ranked *candidate* overlap regardless of whether it cleared `-f`.
 A naive rename